-INVESTMENT OBJECTIVE.
-The trust seeks to provide investors with the possibility of current dividend income, with capital appreciation as a secondary objective.
+INVESTMENT OBJECTIVES.
+The trust seeks to provide investors with income which is generally exempt from regular federal and New York income tax.
+The possibility of capital growth is a secondary objective.
 There is no guarantee that the investment objectives of the trust will be achieved.